A League of Their Own (British game show): Participants

 The show was hosted for the first 13 series by James Corden.
-The Red Team is captained by former Liverpool and England footballer Jamie Redknapp, who was formerly joined by once regular panellist and stand-up comedian John Bishop.
+The Red Team is captained by former Liverpool and England footballer Jamie Redknapp, who was formerly joined by once regular panellist and stand-up comedian from Liverpool John Bishop.
 In series 5, Bishop was absent for several episodes due to his Sport Relief challenge, eventually leaving the show as a regular.
 Redknapp was joined on the red team by comedian Romesh Ranganathan for series 13 and 14.
 The Blue Team was captained by retired Lancashire and England cricketer Freddie Flintoff for the first 16 series.
 Flintoff was replaced by a series of guest captains starting from series 17.
 For the first four series Flintoff was joined by then Sky Sports F1 presenter Georgie Thompson.
 From series 5, comedian Jack Whitehall replaced Thompson as regular panellist on the blue team due to her F1 commitments.
 Whitehall himself left the show after series 12.
 Micah Richards became the blue team's regular panellist from series 17.
+Former England midfielder Jill Scott and comedian Mo Gilligan will join the show as the new blue team captains from the fortcoming series 18.
 Each episode the teams are supplemented by special guests.

 Neither Corden, Redknapp nor Thompson had been regular features on a television panel show before.
 Corden was non-committal about whether the show marked a new direction for him as a television host, stating "I spend most of my time sitting in a room with my mates talking about sport anyway.
 To get paid to do such a thing will be great.
 I hope it will be a fun show and people will enjoy watching it."
 Redknapp said "I'm loving it, but it is nerve-wracking" and "the key is to try to have a bit of fun, but to remember that we're not comedians and can't compete with the professionals" referring to Bishop and Corden.
 Thompson said of the show that it was "the fun factor that I've been looking for" and represented an "exciting opportunity" in her career.

 Due to Corden's commitments to his U.S. talk show The Late Late Show, the 14th series was presented, in part, by guest hosts.
 Corden's absence was extended into the 15th series due to the COVID-19 pandemic.
 This series was hosted mainly by Ranganathan with Flintoff and Redknapp hosting one episode apiece.
 Ranganathan was confirmed as the show's new permanent host starting from series 16.